dojo/widget-core/README.md

 In addition to creating widgets functionally using the `v()` and `w()` functions from `@dojo/widget-core/d`, Dojo 2 optionally supports the use of the `jsx` syntax known as [`tsx`](https://www.typescriptlang.org/docs/handbook/jsx.html) in TypeScript.

-To start to use `jsx` in your project the widgets need to be named with a `.tsx` extension and some configuration is required in the project's `tsconfig.json`:
+To start to use `jsx` in your project, widgets need to be named with a `.tsx` extension and some configuration is required in the project's `tsconfig.json`:

 Add the configuration options for `jsx`: